kscalelabs/rdme-docs/docs/KOS/services-1/ledmatrixserviceclient.md

 ---
 title: LED Matrix
-excerpt: The LEDMatrixService provides methods to interact with the LED Matrix.
+excerpt: The LEDMatrixService provides methods to interact with the LED matrix.
 deprecated: false
 hidden: false
 metadata: